-Following the conclusion of its 2014-2019 Strategic Plan, GHC's College Planning Committee (CPC) engaged in an analysis of the planning cycle.
+Following the conclusion of its 2013-2020 Strategic Plan, GHC's College Planning Committee (CPC) engaged in an analysis of the planning cycle.
 From this analysis came some guiding principles that the CPC agreed to keep at the forefront while developing and implementing the 2019-2026 College Plan.
-A couple of the key lessons from the 2014-2019 process included the need to make planning objectives and measures easier to understand and the need to share the information more readily with all constituents.
+Some key lessons from the 2014-2019 process included the need to make planning objectives and measures easier to understand and the need to share the information more readily with all constituents.
 After significant discussion, the CPC determined that, in addition to following the basic assessment cycle, the planning process should be simple, meaningful, and engage the college community.
 The College Planning Committee periodically considers how to ensure alignment between the work of the College and its College Priorities at their monthly meetings.
-The saying "plan what we do and do what we plan" is a mantra for the CPC and has become familiar language among many of the College's other committees, including the Executive Team.
+The saying plan what we do and do what we plan has become familiar language to the College's Planning Committee and among several of the College's other committees, including the Executive Team.
 The CPC takes every opportunity it can to make the College Priorities familiar to the College Community.
 College-wide events, meetings, and campus updates include the College Priorities.
 Furthermore, posters found both in the main areas of the College's buildings and on the doors of classrooms, as well as graphics on the television screens in the larger buildings display the Mission, Vision, and College Priorities throughout the campus and its educational sites.

 As mentioned in Section 1, at the end of the 2014-2019 Planning cycle, the CPC also conducted a full review of the College's Mission, Vision and Strategic Priorities-now called College Priorities-through a campaign called "Envision the Future".
-The committee followed a timeline of input gathering, input sharing, discussion, and board approval that took approximately eight months and included open forums, surveys, and other input gathering session with employees, students, board members, and community leaders.
+The committee followed a timeline of input gathering, input sharing, discussion, and board approval that took approximately eight months and included open forums, surveys, and other input gathering sessions with employees, students, board members, and community leaders.
 [Appendix 3: Envision the Future Campaign] The result was a revised set of Mission, Vision and Strategic (College) Priorities.
 These Priorities were not a significant departure or break with the past, but rather a refocusing of college efforts to highlight student learning, student achievement and a diverse and inclusive learning environment.
 Going through an inclusive process to get to the Mission, Vision, and Priorities served to raise awareness about the College Plan and the role of the entire college community in the planning process.
-This has been a huge step forward in the College Planning Committee's goal to align daily work with the College Priorities.
+This has been a significant step forward in the College Planning Committee's goal to align daily work with the College Priorities.
+Additionally, having the priority work groups develop the metrics for the new plan has deepened the understanding of the impact of planning across several areas of the College.